 Now you can leverage cameras for more than security

-The counterparts to networked cameras are analog devices.
-They don’t have the inherent ‘smarts’ of IP cameras but can still be leveraged to produce enhanced information.
-This is accomplished easily with the addition of hardware such as encoders that take the signal and digitize it for the network.
-So for those customers with legacy or older analog units, there are still ways to use current cameras effectively to get every ounce of security out of the devices.
-When you are ready, APL Access & Security can help you migrate to newer technology, at your pace, thanks to some of these and other ‘bridge’ hardware products now on the market.
+Analog cameras, while not having the same embedded processes that yield more detailed analytics, may still be leveraged to gain more intelligence from the devices when networked.
+This is accomplished easily with the addition of hardware such as encoders that take the signal and digitize it for network communications.
+APL Access & Security is your surveillance expert, and can provide a free consultation to help you migrate to newer technology, at your pace, thanks to some of these and other ‘bridge’ hardware products available.

-Video cameras are also perfectly suited for businesses which may not have a receptionist, so occupants can be alerted when a visitor approaches.
-Coupled with motion detectors, they sound an alert or chime or indicate on a computer or other connected device that someone is waiting at the entrance.
+For businesses without a receptionist, video cameras provide extra eyes and alert occupants when a visitor approaches or enters the area.
+Coupled with motion detectors, they sound an alert or chime and indicate on a computer, smartphone or other connected device that someone is waiting at the entrance.